 Freedom and Independence

 Moments after saying goodbye on move-in day, the aura of growing up will begin to sink in.
 It is likely that your kids have gotten used to having you around to keep household operations running smoothly, but now it is officially time for them to branch out on their own.
 Living off-campus in apartments near FSU, students have the freedom to decorate and run their miniature home in a way that fits their new lifestyle.
 This is a great first-step into learning the ropes of the real world and allowing your kids to dip their toes into adulthood.
 Unlike on-campus residence halls, off-campus housing does not have RA’s or other staff members regulating activities.
-This will allow your child more freedom and less rules and regulations hanging over their heads.
+Students can even live completely independently in a one-bedroom apartment near FSU.
+Overall, regardless of their off-campus housing choice, your child more freedom and less rules and regulations hanging over their heads.